Countries Where Bitcoin Is Legal and Illegal

 Bitcoin purchases are banned from Morocco starting November 2017.
 Furthermore, Morocco's Foreign Exchange Office announced that any divergences from the law violate the foreign exchange regulations and are punishable with fines.
 Still, data shows that Bitcoin transactions on LocalBitcoins are gaining momentum despite the imposed ban.

-Holding, owning, using, and transacting Bitcoin and other digital assets were made illegal in 2018.
-According to Financial Law, any violation of the provision is punishable in law according to the country's regulations.
+In 2018, holding, owning, using, and transacting Bitcoin and other digital assets were made illegal.
+According to Financial Law, any violation of this provision is punishable in law according to the country's regulations.

-Bitcoin is prohibited in Egypt where by the Egypt Central Bank issued a statement claiming issuing, promoting, transacting, and creating a platform designed to transact Bitcoin are forbidden.
+Bitcoin is prohibited in Egypt, where the Egyptian Central Bank issued a statement claiming that issuing, promoting, transacting, and creating a platform designed to transact Bitcoin are forbidden.
 On March 28th, the Central Bank reiterated that Egypt works only with currencies approved by the bank to diminish Bitcoin investments.
-Those in violation of Article 206 from the Banking System Law are subjected to prison or fines up to 10 million Egyptian pounds.
+Those in violation of Article 206 of the Banking System Law are subjected to prison or fines of up to 10 million Egyptian pounds.

 Vietnam has banned the use of Bitcoin and other digital assets as a payment tool in the country.
 Individuals and businesses caught transacting Bitcoin can be fined up to 200 million VND.
 However, Bitcoin can be transacted as a virtual good or digital asset, meaning individuals can trade it on any open exchange.
 In 2021, Vietnam's Ministry of Finance appointed a workgroup to research a mechanism for integrating and accepting Bitcoin.